PopovEvgeniy/desexonix/readme.txt

 3: Can't get the file size!
 4: Can't read data!
 5: Can't write data!
+6: The target file length is 0.
-6: The target file length is invalid.
+7: The target file length is invalid.
-7: Can't allocate memory.
+8: Can't allocate memory.
-8: The command-line arguments is invalid!
+9: The command-line arguments is invalid!

 Thanks.